 Steps in a Round

-There is no difference in activity record creation for an external party or local party but there is a difference in the automation support used in the minting phase.
+There is no difference in activity record creation for an external party or a local party, but there is a difference in the automation support used in the minting phase.
 For local parties onboarded to a validator, the validator application runs background automation to mint all activity records automatically.
 An external party signs transactions using a key they control.
 As a consequence, the validator automation is not able to perform minting for external parties.
 For external parties, automation needs to be developed to call AmuletRules_Transfer at least once per round with all activity records as inputs.
-An accepted CIP, called Weighted Validator Liveness Rewards for SV-Determined Parties, is available for comment soon which describes providing this support.
+An approved CIP, called Weighted Validator Liveness Rewards for SV-Determined Parties describes providing this support.

 As an aside, some interesting templates are important to the tokenomics are: